lavaman131/dinov2.cpp/README.md

 First experiments on Apple M1 show inference speedups(up to 6x faster for base model) compared to native PyTorch inference.

-### ViT inference
+### EINOv2 inference

-You can efficiently run ViT inference on the CPU.
+You can efficiently run DINO inference on the CPU.

+Todo:
+Update benchmarks

 Memory requirements and inference speed on AMD Ryzen 7 3700U(4 cores, 8 threads) for both native PyTorch and `vit.cpp`.
 Using 4 threads gives better results for my machine.
 The reported results of inference speed correspond to 10 runs averages for both PyTorch and `vit.cpp`.